 Negroni Week on PEZ wouldn't be complete without homage to a true maestro of mixology.
 I speak only of Marco - proprietor of the legendary Barolino in Levanto Italy.
 I vowed after first discovering his bar at the 2009 Giro to return one day with Mrs. Pez - and order two of his finest Negronis.

 In 2003 I went to cover my first Tour de France as part of the press.
 I had almost no readers and even less money, so I rented the cheapest car I could find.
 It was small, and had no a/c, but I managed to capture some of it on video.
 Let's set the Way Back machine for Lyon, France.

-Travel: Italy, land of vino, pasta, Fausto Coppi and home of the ultimate retro-ride.
-L’Eroica, “the Heroic,” runs every October and of course PEZman Leslie Reissner had to join the lucky participants enjoying some fine weather, great food and some truly terrible roads on heavy bicycles with inappropriate gearing and lousy brakes.
-What could be better?
+Italy, land of vino, pasta, Fausto Coppi and home of the ultimate retro-ride.
+L’Eroica, “the Heroic,” runs every October, but it has been canceled for 2020.
+PEZman Leslie Reissner looks back to when he was lucky enough to join the participants enjoying some fine weather, great food and some truly terrible roads on heavy bicycles with inappropriate gearing and lousy brakes.